mbod/comm313_spring2020/syllabus.md

 ### Week 2 - Introduction
 * Tue 01/21/20 - **Introduction to Corpus Linguistics and NLP**
 	* _Topics_:
 	   * What are _corpus linguistics_ and _natural language processing_?
-		* Counting words and finding patterns in language
+	       - Counting _words_ and finding patterns in language
+	       - Constructing _models_ of language data
 	* _Coding_:
 	   * Jupyter and Python basics
-			* Using JupyterHub and notebooks
+	       - Using JupyterHub and notebooks
-			* Markdown
+	       - Markdown
-			* Python string objects
+	       - Python string objects

 * Thur 01/23/19 - **Lab session 1**
 	* _Topics_: